nekevss/nekevss/README.md

-## Hi there!
-Welcome to my profile.
+# Hello internet stranger!

-Feel free to check out my [portfolio site and blog](https://nekevss.github.io). :smile:
+Feel free to check out my [site/blog](https://nekevss.github.io), although I don't really post there much :smile:

-I'm probably working on some portion of the Temporal built-in.
+I write a lot of Rust amonst other things.

 ---

-### What am I working on?
+## What am I working on?

-#### Boa
+### Boa

 Boa's an experimental JavaScript engine being written in Rust.
 I think it's really cool and super fun to work on.
 Feel free to check it out [here](https://github.com/boa-dev/boa).

-#### Product Content Desktop App

-This project is a tool I develop and maintain for work.
-It's essentially a staging area/mini CMS for Staples operations team that was designed to streamline our content process.
-As of 2024-08-14, it's been generally adopted by the ops team and strategy, and has been used to quality assure and process content on nearly all products published to any Staples business unit (Staples, Staples Advantage, Quill, Marketplace) for the past 4 years.
-Oh, it can also generate content based off an internal style guide.
-So that was handy and fun to implement! :smile:

-It's also **serverless**!
-Some compute for more functionality was requested but not receieved, so it has no server.
+### temporal_rs

+An engine agnostic implementation of the Temporal date/time built-ins that is used in JavaScript engines like Boa, V8, Keisel, etc.

 ---